h0tl33t/Gradebook/README.markdown

 Teachers are practically omniscient, being able to teach anything (another fun by-product of variety in seed data)!

+## Application Start-Up
+After running bundle install and rake db:migrate, also run rake db:seed to create the default Admin account and trigger the DataGenerator (creates a bunch of data for testing).

 ## Test Account Information
 When first logging on, use the seeded administrator account:
 * Email: usurping@test.com